 7. Pack carefully

 When packing for your trip, give some thought as to what you might need, and when you might need it.
 Think about how you’re going to get through the airport; will you have a stroller, will you carry your baby in a carrier, are you planning on bringing a backpack or a rolling carry-on?
 I find it easiest to wear my baby in a carrier, and have a diaper bag that is either a backpack or has a secure shoulder strap.
 This way I have my hands free, which is really helpful when going through security.
 You can also go through the scanner at security without having to take the baby out of a carrier, whereas baby will have to come out of a stroller, and the stroller will have to be folded up and put on the conveyor belt – not an easy task!
 Make sure your diaper bag has everything you will need, and nothing that you don’t – you’ll want the bag to be as light as possible.
-Take a look here for my complete guide to what to pack in your diaper bag to make the trip super easy.
+Take a look at my complete diaper bag check list for plane travel to make the trip super easy.

 8. Reach out to other moms for advice

 When I was planning baby’s first trip, none of my friends had flown with their babies and as I said earlier, they all thought I was nuts.
 There was very little by the way of useful information, and I just decided I’d have to figure it out on my own.
 Since then I’ve discovered some fantastic travel resources, such as blogs (like this one!) where moms give you tried-and-tested advice on what to expect for your flight.
 Pinterest is a great tool for finding things like that – check out my Pinterest account here for links to some of the helpful sites I’ve found.
 You don’t need to take every piece of advice offered, and don’t drive yourself crazy over-researching.
 But if you see the same advice offered over and over, it might be worth taking note and incorporating that advice into your trip planning.